Lande21/RolandeU.github.io/README.md

 - Occasion: 24'
 - MIRACLE: ARE ALWAYS HAPPENING!
 Lord did it!
-I went to spectrummm
-GOD will provide always 100%.
+I went to spectrummm, Made my Sis laugh GOD will provide always 100%.
 I just love GOD SO MUCH.
 He has a plan!
 ALWAYS!